-We get a lot of questions from WWTP’s and public works departments asking about the differences between regular trash pumps on a trailer with diesel engines and dry prime pumps.
+We get a lot of questions from water treatment plants (WTP’s) and public works departments asking about the differences between regular trash pumps on a trailer with diesel engines and dry prime pumps.
 The following question from a municipal pump operator exemplifies the discussion:

 Hi, we use your Wastecorp double disc pumps at our primary scum pumping operation but we also have a need for a dry prime pump or a regular trash pump for pumping out our digesters for maintenance and manholes in our city.
 I noticed Wastecorp manufactures both dry prime and regular trash pumps.
 What is the difference between the two in terms of pumping performance and price?
 Thanks, Earnest Ernest A. Grovetown, GA

 Good to hear from you Ernest.
 We see you are looking at either a 6” dry prime pump with a tier 4 diesel engine and a 6” self primer with engine on a DOT approved trailer.
 Dry prime pumps are generally designed to be able to pump dry indefinitely without damage to the pumps.
 A regular trash pump is not.
 With a trash pump, the casing must be filled with water to avoid burning out the mechanical seal which can get pricey if you do as you know.
 Trash Flow Dry Prime pumps have a unique oil bath technology, ensuring that the mechanical seal is always lubricated in its own chamber.
 This safeguard allows the pump to run dry indefinitely without damage.
 Trash Flow TFV Series pumps can pass 3” spherical solids and produce suction lifts to 28 Ft.
 This enhanced priming system, minimizes effluent discharge into the environment.